Siem4all/Student_Registartion_System/README.md

 1. Dwonload the project and rename it to target

-2. Install composer using this link <a href="https://getcomposer.org/Composer-Setup.exe">Download Composer<a> if you don't have it
+2. <a href="https://getcomposer.org/Composer-Setup.exe">Download Composer<a> if you don't have it

 3. Download to install xampp or wampp If you don't install either of them